Charles Lightoller: Early life

-Charles Herbert Lightoller was born in Chorley, Lancashire, on 30 March 1874, into a family that had operated cotton-spinning mills in Lancashire since the late 18th century.
+Lightoller was born in Chorley, Lancashire, on 30 March 1874, into a family that had operated cotton-spinning mills in Lancashire since the late 18th century.
 His mother, Sarah Jane Lightoller (née Widdows), died of scarlet fever shortly after giving birth to him.
 His father, Frederick James Lightoller, emigrated to New Zealand when Charles was 10, leaving him in the care of extended family.

 Early maritime career

 At age 13, not wanting to end up with a factory job, Charles began a four-year apprenticeship on board the barque Primrose Hill.
 On his second voyage, he set sail with the crew of the Holt Hill.
 During a storm in the South Atlantic, the ship was forced to put in at Rio de Janeiro.
 Repairs were made in the midst of a smallpox epidemic and a revolution.
 Another storm, on 13 November 1889 in the Indian Ocean, caused the ship to run aground on an uninhabited four-and-a-half-square-mile island now called Île Saint-Paul.
 They were rescued by the Coorong and taken to Adelaide, Australia.
 Lightoller joined the crew of the clipper ship Duke of Abercorn for his return to England.

 Lightoller returned to the Primrose Hill for his third voyage.
 They arrived in Calcutta, India, where he passed his second mate's certificate.
 The cargo of coal caught fire while he was serving as third mate on board the windjammer Knight of St. Michael, and for his successful efforts in fighting the fire and saving the ship, Lightoller was promoted to second mate.

 In 1895, at age 21 and a veteran of the dangers at sea, he obtained his mate's ticket and left sailing ships for steamships.
 After three years of service in Elder Dempster's African Royal Mail Service on the West African coast, he nearly died from a heavy bout of malaria.